-But then at the end of the day, around 16:00 o'clock, we walked to the artist alley again.
+But then at the end of the day, around 4 p.m., we walked to the artist alley again.
 We saw that there was only one person at Seth's desk.
 So walked towards it, discussing that maybe this was the exact right timing for an autograph.
-I felt quite relaxed and I actually wanted to go now for an autograph.
+I felt quite relaxed and I actually wanted to go now.
 No queue, time to talk.
-Sounds great, So we went in line and as soon as my mind realised I was IN LINE FOR SETH GILLIAM, all my 'relaxedness' was GONE.
+Sounds great, So we went in line and as soon as my mind realized I was IN LINE FOR SETH GILLIAM, all my 'relaxedness' was GONE.
 I was just thinking OMG, what am I doing?
 What do I say?
-And then it was our turn and I had to choose between running away (But well, I couldnt return anymore if I would do that haha) or just stepping forward.
+And then it was our turn and I had to choose between running away (but well, I couldn't return anymore if I would do that haha) or just stepping forward.
 And we stepped forward, courageous as we are!
 At that point I wasn't thinking at all, my mind was blank.
-And I stepped forward like my automatic pilot was on.
+I stepped as if I were on automatic pilot.
 And my automatic pilot was feeling courageous.

 I was so happy and impressed afterwards!
-It was one of the first times actually said more than "You're great" and "Thanks".
-And he was really nice, we got to take a picture and actually have a chat.
+It was one of the first times I actually said more than "You're great" and "Thanks".
+And Seth Gilliam was really nice, we got to take a picture and actually have a chat.
 I remember just being overwhelmed with this happy feeling.
-I immediately went to get a red bull ( I know, whyyy????)
+I immediately went to get a Red Bull ( I know, whyyy????)
 I was already bouncing up and down.
 Yes you were, you obviously didn't need that extra shot of energy.
 But I think I know how you felt: I was in need of a cigarette real bad after this haha.

-Day 2: We decided to attend the Q&A again.
+Day 2: We decided to attend the Q&A of Seth Gilliam again.
 The line for asking questions was quite short now.
-Liv and were still feeling invincible, so we decided would be brave enough to also ask a question!
+Liv and were still feeling invincible, so we decided would be brave enough to also ask Seth Gilliam a question!
 Liv can probably best tell about her question:

-Firstly I need to tell why I asked this question.
-On Saturday-night I read that Seth is a Beatles fan.
+Firstly I need to explain, why I asked this question.
+On Saturday-night, I read that Seth is a Beatles fan.
 I thought that was great, because I'm a huge Beatles fan too!
-During the beginning of the second Q&A I was thinking about this and I just had to ask him a question about the Beatles.
+During the beginning of the second Q&A, I was thinking about this and I just had to ask him a question about the Beatles.
 So I built up the courage to do so and walked towards the mic.
-My question was short but simple: "Who is your favourite Beatle?" .
+My question for Seth Gilliam was short but simple: "Who is your favorite Beatle?"
 And a short question deserves a short answer:

 "John Lennon. ( I nodded approvingly) Yes, yes exactly Lennon-McCartney,